Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 1. If you want to learn TMP : Learn kvasir.mpl or boost.mp11 or boost.hana first.
 2. The library I wrote isn't ready for production yet : There is some inconsistencies in the interface and the implementation linearise some functions up to 8 times, while kvasir.mpl goes up to 256 in some cases.
 3. Since everything here is experimental, treat this as some back-alley deals that someone (me) is trying to get you into.
-4. My goal is simply to throw things at the comittee and say "Hey this work".
+4. My goal is simply to throw things at the committee and say "Hey this work".

 # Let's start
 [Link To the Library](https://github.com/Remi123/type_expr)